Mary Paul Shuler McMillan of Fayetteville went home to be with her Lord and Savior on Monday, November 18, 2019. She was 91.

 Mary returned to teaching in 1976 after the sudden death of her husband.
 She would teach at many schools in Cumberland County before retiring in 1991.

 After retirement, she continued her lifelong love of dancing as a member of the Braggerts Square Dance Club with whom she attended seven National Square Dance Conventions.
 Mary enjoyed traveling, with the distinction of visiting all 50 states, as well as Canada, England, Germany and Scotland.

 Mary is survived by her children, Jane McMillan Smith Misenheimer (David) of Laurinburg, Kirby McMillan Chaffee of Fayetteville and Bill McMillan (Mandy) of Fayetteville; grandchildren, James Smith, RJ Chaffee, Caroline McMillan and cousin, Sue Campbell Meyers of Candor, as well as numerous cousins, nieces and nephews.

 A funeral service will be held at 2 PM Friday, November 22, 2019 in Rogers and Breece Chapel with Rev. Bobby Newman officiating.
 The family will receive friends from 12:15 to 1:45 PM prior to the service.
 Burial will follow at Cross Creek Cemetery #3.

 In lieu of flowers, the family requests donations be made to the Alzheimer’s Association and the American Heart Association.

-To send flowers to Mary Paul Shuler McMillan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Paul Shuler McMillan, please visit our floral store.

 225 N. Michigan Ave.
 Floor 17, Chicago IL 60601